mikolalysenko/ShapeWaysJS/README.md

-# Introduction
+# Introduction #

 This is a node.js library for interfacing with the [ShapeWays](http://www.shapeways.com/) 3D printing service.
 It allows you to:

+* Query printers and materials
 * Upload 3D models

-* Query printers and materials
-* Add items to shopping carts
+The package here is basically a thin wrapper for [ShapeWays SOAP API](http://www.shapeways.com/api).
+Once you've uploaded models using this library, you can sell them using the client side [Add to Cart API](http://www.shapeways.com/tutorials/shoppingcart/index.html).

-# Example
+# Example #

+To use the API, first you connect to ShapeWays using your username and password.
+Once you have a connection established, you can upload models to the server using this data.
+That's it!

-Here is a trivial example showing how to upload a part to shapeways
+Here is a trivial example showing how to upload an STL file:

     require('shapeways').connect({
         username:  'Your Shapeways Username'